7 Optimistic Books Like Love And Other Words

 6. Teardrop Shot

 Teardrop Shot is a sports romance that is a stranger-to-friends, friends-to-lovers book.
-The story is about a pro basketball player going to a pre-season training camp.
+The story is about a pro basketball player attending a pre-season training camp.
 When he gets to the camp, he meets a girl who happens to be on staff there.
 She is a big fan of his, and she freaks out, and they somehow form a very unlikely friendship.
-That friendship is slowly going to turn into a romance which is very similar to Love And Other Words.
+That friendship will slowly turn into a romance, which is very similar to Love And Other Words.

 Teardrop Shot